RACE COMMITTEE SIGN-UP

 What to do when I am on Race Committee?

 What to do on the day?

 - Call the other race committee family midweek and arrange to meet them at the dingy dock at 1100 hrs on your race committee day.

-- The dinghy dock is in front of West Marine in the harbor
+- The dinghy dock is in front of West Marine, at the head of the harbor

-- Remember everyone in the safety boat should wear a life jacket (PFD)
+- Adults in the safety boat SHOULD wear a PFD.

 - It is recommended that children not be on the safety boat.
-If they are, they must wear a life jacket (PFD) at all times.
+If they are, they MUST wear a PFD at all times.